kefaslungu/resourceMonitor/readme.md

 * NVDA+Shift+2/5 Presents the used and total space for both physical and virtual ram,
 * NVDA+Shift+3 Presents the used and total space of the static and removable drives on this computer,
 * NVDA+Shift+4 Presents battery percentage, charging status, remaining time (if not charging), and a warning if the battery is low or critical,
-* NVDA+Shift+6 Presents currently installed Windows version and service pack if any.
+* NVDA+Shift+6 Presents currently installed Windows version, CPU bit of Windows (32 or 64-bit) and service pack if any.

 If you have NvDA 2013.3 or later installed, you can change these shortcut keys.